yomidevs/jmdict-yomitan/readme.md

 ### How Often Should I Update?

-- The **JMdict** project [is quite active](https://www.edrdg.org/jmwsgi/updates.py?svc=jmdict&i=1) so we recommend you update your JMdict files at least once a year - many entries are added and improved upon every single day by contributers.
+- The **JMdict** project [is quite active](https://www.edrdg.org/jmwsgi/updates.py?svc=jmdict&i=1) so we recommend you update your JMdict files every few months as lots of entries are added and improved upon every single day by contributers.
 You can even [contribute yourself here](https://www.edrdg.org/jmwsgi/edhelpq.py?svc=jmdict&sid=).

-- The **JMnedict** project is [also quite active](https://www.edrdg.org/jmwsgi/updates.py?svc=jmdict&i=1) although arguably less relevant.
+- The **JMnedict** project is [also somewhat active](https://www.edrdg.org/jmwsgi/updates.py?svc=jmdict&i=1) although arguably less relevant.
 However, there is an old version of JMnedict from before it was [updated by stephenmk](https://github.com/FooSoft/yomichan-import/pull/41); the old version is structured in such a way that you get a lot of search bloat when searching any kanji or kana so we strongly recommend you download the newest JMnedict at least once.

 - The **KANJIDIC** project [does not appear to be as active](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project), so it is probably fine not to update it.

+## Acknowledgements

+This repository was heavily inspired by Aquafina-water-bottle's [JMdict for Yomichan](https://github.com/Aquafina-water-bottle/jmdict-english-yomichan) repository.